Skip to Content

 Their diet consists mainly of ungulates, followed by primates, primarily monkeys of various species, including the Vervet monkey.
 However, they will also opportunistically eat rodents, reptiles, amphibians, insects, birds (especially ground-based types like the vulturine guineafowl), fish, and sometimes smaller predators (such as foxes, jackals, martens, and smaller felid species).

-Summary of Wildlife in Thailand
+Summary of Animals and Wildlife in Thailand

 YouTube video